brian-liu-24/scikit-learn2/doc/modules/ensemble.rst

 classification problems in a
 variety of areas including Web search ranking and ecology.

-The module :mod:`sklearn.ensemble` provides methods for both classification and regression via gradient boosted decision trees.
+The module :mod:`sklearn1.ensemble` provides methods for both classification and regression via gradient boosted decision trees.